marleeeeeey/wofares_game_engine/README.md

 ### Build, run and debug manually (Windows)

-To build LD55 on Windows, it's recommended to obtain the dependencies by using vcpkg.
+To build LD55 Hungry Portals on Windows, it's recommended to obtain the dependencies by using vcpkg.
 The following instructions assume that you will follow the vcpkg recommendations and install vcpkg as a subfolder.
 If you want to use "classic mode" or install vcpkg somewhere else, you're on your own.

 This project define it's dependences:
 1. In a `vcpkg.json` file, and you are pulling in vcpkg's cmake toolchain file.